 She twisted to see the opening to the inner bailey and … empty.
 She looked at the sky.
 Hogarth was twenty miles.
 If she wanted to get there, shop, and get home before sundown … Maybe he was angry enough with her that he had decided not to be friends anymore.
 She sighed.
 His promise had been made when he was in good humor.

 “I’m not waiting any longer,” she said and tapped Troy to trot out to the lane and to warm up, then cantered, then kicked him into a gallop.

 She and the horse flew down the road, dust flying behind them— She didn’t see the fawn until she and Troy were sailing over her, and she barely kept her seat, but she whooped with joy.

-Aye, this life was new to her and, after having spent the last two years with her father preparing endlessly for the MacFhionnlaighs’ destruction, she had genuinely relished the mindlessly hard labor yesterday of scraping decades’ worth of filth off the stones, and this morning she had felt particularly proud of how it gleamed between the rushes.
+Aye, this life was new to her and, after having spent the last two years with her father preparing endlessly for the MacFhionnlaighs’ destruction, she had genuinely relished yesterday’s mindlessly hard labor of scraping decades’ worth of filth off the stones, and this morning she had felt particularly proud of how it gleamed between the rushes.
 It smelled good, the herbs in the rushes being crunched under foot to release their fragrance.
 Nobody cared but her, but that was all she needed.

 Mayhap she should simply put Grimme and his lack of desire for her away and enjoy her good fortune.
 She could not have everything she wanted, and had she wed Roger, she would have nothing she wanted.